Quantum Synchronization of Perturbed Oscillating Coherences: A spin- model of dynamical synchronization

-We then find that $S_\mathrm{d}$ achieves $S_\mathrm{max} = c_- \geq 0$ when $\phi_1'=\pi$: The perturbed system features steady-state synchronization between the spins 1 and 2.
-Notably, the observation that the in-plane angles $\phi_1$, $\phi_2$ most likely differ by $\pi$ agrees with the dynamical notion, where the expectation values of observables $\sigma^x$, $\sigma^y$ at the two spins show persistent oscillations with a sign difference, also suggesting an in-plane angular difference $\pi$.

-We verify numerically that generic weak perturbations indeed lead to $S_\mathrm{max} > 0$ and, moreover, synchronization at the angular difference $\pi$.
-In particular, we sample unit perturbations $\mathcal{L}_{(1)}$ from an ensemble of random Liouvillian defined in Ref.~\cite{Denisov19} and study the dynamics given by $\mathcal{L} + \eta \mathcal{L}_{(1)}$ at varying strength $\eta$.
-We detail our sampling method in App.~\ref{appendix:numerics}.
-For every realization of randomness, we have found as expected a single steady state, computed its steady-state synchronization measure $S_\mathrm{max}$ [defined in Eq.~\eqref{equ:phase_measure_def}], and kept track of the normalized angular difference in terms $\phi_{1}' = \phi_1 - \phi_2$, \eq{ \chi_2(\phi_1') = \frac{1}{\pi} \mathrm{argdist}\left(\phi_1', 0\right). } Here and also in the main text, we use $\mathrm{argdist}\left(\theta, \psi\right) = \min_{n\in\mathbb{Z}} \left|\theta - \psi + 2\pi n\right|$ to define an angular distance on circle.
-Note that, in fashion similar to the $\chi$ function characterizing the angular differences of three angles in the main text, here $\chi_2$ is uniformly distributed in $[0, 1]$ if the angles $\phi_1$, $\phi_2$ are uniformly i.i.d.
+We verify numerically that generic weak perturbations indeed lead to SSync at the angular difference $\pi$.
+In particular, we sample unit perturbations $\mathcal{L}_{(1)}$ from an ensemble of random Liouvillians defined in Ref.~\cite{Denisov19} and study the dynamics given by $\mathcal{L} + \eta \mathcal{L}_{(1)}$ at varying strength $\eta$.
+We have detailed our sampling method in Sec.~\ref{sec:numerics:sampling}.
+For every realization of randomness, we have found as expected a single steady state, computed its maxima calibrated by the uniform distribution, $S_\mathrm{max} = \max S_\mathrm{d} - (1/2\pi)$ [cf. Eq.~\maineqref{equ:phase_measure_def} in Appendix~\mainref{appendix:A}], and characterized the angular configuration that achieves the maxima by the function \eq{ \chi_2(\phi_1') = \frac{1}{\pi} \mathrm{argdist}\left(\phi_1', 0\right). } Here and also in the main text, we use $\mathrm{argdist}\left(\theta, \psi\right) = \min_{n\in\mathbb{Z}} \left|\theta - \psi + 2\pi n\right|$ to define a periodic angular distance on circle.
+Note that, in fashion similar to the $\chi$ function characterizing the angular differences of three angles [cf. Eq.~\maineqref{equ:chi_phase_diff} of the main text], here $\chi_2$ is uniformly distributed in $[0, 1]$ if the angles $\phi_1$, $\phi_2$ are uniformly i.i.d.